willcassella/cro/README.md

 # cro
 #### Coroutines/Fibers for C++

-After spending some time trying to learn assembly, I wanted to actually make use of it by writed something that _couldn't_ be implemented in standard C or C++: coroutines.
+After spending some time trying to learn assembly, I wanted to actually make use of it by writing something that _couldn't_ be implemented in standard C or C++: coroutines.

 There is currenly a technical specification for making coroutines an official part of the C++ language, but that is for stackless